sudharshanr15/outbox-be/README.md

 ## Features

+- Connect to Gmail (or any IMAP-compatible server) using secure IMAP
+- Support for multiple email accounts with persistent IDLE connection
-- Fetch emails from IMAP (Gmail supported)
+- Fetch and process new emails in real-time
-- Classify emails using a trained classifier and add labels to the envelope
+- Automatically classify emails using a trained machine learning model
+- Label emails as: `Interested`, `Not Interested`, `Spam`, `Meeting Booked`, or `Out Of Office`
-- Index emails in Elasticsearch
+- Store and index emails using Elasticsearch for fast and powerful search
-- Connect multiple mail accounts with IDLE IMAP support
-- Real-time new mail notifications to frontend
+- Emit new email events to frontend via WebSocket
+- Automatically send Slack notifications for emails labeled as `Interested`
-- Slack and webhook integration to send automated email on interested labels
+- Trigger custom webhooks on specific email labels
-- REST API for frontend integration
+- Provide API endpoints for frontend to fetch emails and account data

 ## Architecture

-- The backend makes use of `imapflow` package to connect to an IMAP server `imap.gmail.com` to fetch and classify emails.
-- Fetched emails from `imapflow` are stored on Elasticsearch via index.
+- **`imapflow`**
+  Connects to multiple Gmail accounts using IMAP IDLE for real-time email fetching.

+- **`natural`**
-- Each email envelope is passed to an email classifier using `natural` package to categorize labels into `Interested`, `Not Interested`, `Spam`, `Meeting Booked`, `Out Of Office`
+  Processes and labels each fetched email into categories such as `Interested`, `Not Interested`, `Spam`, `Meeting Booked`, and `Out Of Office`.

-- Real-time updates (e.g., new mail notifications) are detected using `imapflow` event listeners.
-- New emails are stored inside Elasticsearch and sent to slack and webhooks if the label is mentioned as `Interested`
-- The frontend (in a separate repo) connects to the backend to display and manage emails.
+- **`Elasticsearch`**
+  Stores and indexes classified emails for fast search and retrieval.

+- **`socket.io`**
+  Sends new mail updates to the frontend application in real-time.

+- **Automation Hooks (Slack & Webhooks)**
+  Automatically sends details of emails labeled as `Interested` to Slack and webhook endpoints.

+- **REST API**
+  Exposes endpoints for frontend to interact with stored emails and account info.

 ## Prerequisites